All Episodes

 I know I'm not racist.

-And I know that we're dealing with record crime, and I know that I'm more at risk, and they have negative interactions, and they're constantly told that they're not allowed to voice their fing opinion because they're white.
+And they're constantly told that they're not allowed to voice their fucking opinion because they're white.

-And if those people get pissed off, like that's where we actually could end up with some kind of I'm telling you, I see this brewing.
+And if those people get pissed off, like, that's where we actually could end up with some kind of, I'm telling you, I see this brewing.

 Now, not all of them, but I've seen people actually become racist because they get mugged, their store gets looted, and nothing gets done.